Afreximbank announces termination of its credit rating relationship with Fitch

-African Export-Import Bank (Afreximbank) (www.Afreximbank.com) has today officially terminated its credit rating relationship with Fitch Ratings.
+Cairo, Egypt: African Export-Import Bank (Afreximbank) has today officially terminated its credit rating relationship with Fitch Ratings.

 This decision follows a review of the relationship, and its firm belief that the credit rating exercise no longer reflects a good understanding of the Bank’s Establishment Agreement, its mission and its mandate.